Support

 Do I need an account?

-No. Anyone with the link can participate in a browser — no installs, no login.
+No. Anyone with the link can participate right in the browser — no installs, no login, no profile.

 Are links private?